nettybun/stayknit/readme.md

 # Stayknit

+This repo is for the testing and development of [Sinuous][1] and other packages listed below.
+It's a place to try out a modern healthy web stack.

+It's Sinuous(+Lifecycles), ESM-only, TS, JSX, CSS-in-JS, and SSR.

-This repo was originally to build a homepage with [Sinuous][1] for Stayknit, a cloud I host for my partners.
-However, I ended up more focused on Sinuous itself, and sidetracked the project to help develop better Typescript and JSX support, a starter kit of Sinuous with Typescript and Snowpack, and community packages such as [`sinuous-trace`][2] and [`sinuous-lifecycle`][3].
+Originally this repo was created to build a homepage for Stayknit, a cloud I host for my partners.
+It's been sidetracked, to say the least.

-This project is written and published as a set of native ES modules.
-There is no bundler or transpilation (beyond removing Typescript annotations).
-[Snowpack][4] is used to provide a `web_modules` directory.
-This means you'll need a modern browser that supports ESM out of the box.
+https://nthm.gitlab.io/stayknit/

+## Packages

+Sinuous:
+  - Component relationships: [sinuous-trace][2]
+  - Component lifecycles: [sinuous-lifecycle][3]

+Web:
+  - CSS-in-JS at compile time: [styletakeout.macro][4]
+  - DOM in Node for SSR: [softdom.js][5]

+## Structure

+This is ESM-only.
+No bundler - Babel removes all Typescript annotations.
+Packages are handled by [Snowpack][6].
 I was very tired of bundlers - if you are too, let this spark hope a better future in JS modules.

 I've composed _parts_ of Sinuous in _src/sinuous.ts_ to provide a local framework used throughout the rest of the project.
-This is mostly because Sinuous is written to target JS-only developers who will use [HTM][5] to convert HTML-in-JS tag templates to `h()` calls at runtime.
-JSX transpilation does this at compile time, so there's no need to import HTM.
-This project doesn't use tree-shaking so the best option is to not carry the code at all.
+Mostly because Sinuous is targets [HTM][7] but JSX transpilation does this work at compile time.
+There's no need to import HTM and this project doesn't use tree-shaking so the best option is to not include the code at all.

-Some concepts hadn't existed in the Sinuous ecosystem, so I'm currently developing packages for them.
-The two mentioned above in the introduction were moved to [their own repository][6] and are now published.

-- The trace package follows Sinuous' execution and maintains a tree of all component relationships.
-- The lifecycle package uses this tree to provide `onAttach`/`onDetach` hooks which run when components are added to and removed from the DOM.

-Each package has an optional log plugin provided to write all operations to the browser console.
-This repository's GitLab page showcases this.
-Feedback is very welcomed for either package.

-https://nthm.gitlab.io/stayknit/

-Next I'll continue working on server-side-rendering and hydration for Sinuous.
-I have SSR working ([CI demo][7]) and a mechanism using `sinuous-trace` to collect observables and event handlers to be re-hydrated at run time.
-It's a work in progress.

-The last project on the go is in _contrib/babel/_ to factor out CSS-in-JS at compile-time.
-Only research has been done.
-It'll use the preprocessor from styled-components to leverage VSCode syntax highlighting and type checking to vibe well with the Typescript-nature of this project.
+## Future

+- Publish a TS+JSX Sinuous starter kit
+- Publish a ESM(Snowpack)+TS+JSX Sinuous starter kit
+- Work on SSR hydration ([CI demo][8])
+  - Support event handlers
+  - Support observables

 I think Sinuous is a beautiful project and has a bright future.
 JS frameworks often become over-engineered and heavy, so it's nice to see an approachable